anglowave/pumpfun-monitor/README.md

 ## Keyword Matching

 The keyword matcher is case-insensitive and checks both the token name and ticker.
-It includes:

-- **Zcash-specific keywords**: zcash, zec, shielded, sapling, sprout, orchard, zaddr, taddr, etc.
-- **ZK proof keywords**: zk-snark, zk-stark, groth16, plonk, bulletproof, circuit, zk rollup, etc.
-- **Privacy keywords**: privacy, private, confidential, anonymous, shielded transaction, etc.
-- **Special handling**: Standalone "Z" or "z" as the entire name or ticker will match
+Simply add your keywords to `keywords.txt`, one per line.
+The matcher will check if any keyword appears in the token's name or ticker symbol.

 ## Troubleshooting